 Salamba Sarvangasana (Supported Shoulderstand) – Overview

-- Features: Salamba Sarvangasana (Supported Shoulderstand), and related poses such as Ardha Sarvangasana (Half Shoulderstand), plus the more advanced Shoulderstand Cycle
+- Features: Salamba Sarvangasana (Whole Body Supported Posture / Shoulderstand), and related poses such as Ardha Sarvangasana (Half Shoulderstand), plus the more advanced Shoulderstand Cycle

 - Objective: Become knowledgeable about the pose and review detailed teaching considerations.